• Corpus ID: 51173686

 Critical thinking is a learned skill that requires instruction and practice.
 Business education instructors at both the secondary and post-secondary levels can enhance students' critical thinking skills by (1) using instructional strategies that actively engage students in the learning process rather than relying on lecture and rote memorization, (2) focusing instruction on the process of ...

-15. 12 Solid Strategies for Teaching Critical Thinking Skills
+15. Eight Instructional Strategies for Promoting Critical Thinking

 Critical thinking is an important skill for graduates in 21st century teaching and learning.
 One of the modern educational pedagogies which can be utilized by educators to inculcate students ...